Craft Beer Me

 Tree House Brewing - Julius

 Heady Topper walked so Julius could run.
 This New England-style IPA was one of the first brands to go to the extreme in terms of haze and punchy citrus flavors.
-It wasn’t the first hazy IPA out there but was by far the juiciest.
+It wasn’t the first hazy IPA out there, but it was by far the juiciest.
 In reference to a chain of juice stands often found in shopping malls, the name Julius also started the fad of creative and snarky naming of these hazy IPAs.
 In essence, so much of what you see on the shelves today has been inspired by the beer and its release.

 Lagunitas – Waldos’ Special Ale